oxygenxml/oxygen-sample-validation-script/README.md

 # ValidateScript
-Example for using the Oxygen Validate script
+Example of using the Oxygen Validate script